mess110/coinmarketcap.northpole.ro/README.md

 need coinmarketcap data as json?
 --------------------------------

+Due to high server load, crawling has temporarily changed to every 10 minutes until a better option is found

 A straightforward JSON API for all the currencies and assets found on [coinmarketcap.com](http://coinmarketcap.com/ "coinmarketcap.com") crawled every 5 minutes

 <br />